Radi85/Comment/README.rst

     EMAIL_HOST_PASSWORD = 'password'
     EMAIL_BACKEND = 'django.core.mail.backends.console.EmailBackend'    # this backend won't send emails but will just print them to the console.
 For production use your own backend.

-    # e.g for if you are using gmail address, you may set:
+    # for production you may want to set this as backend
     EMAIL_BACKEND = 'django.core.mail.backends.smtp.EmailBackend'
+    # e.g for if you are using gmail , you may set:
     EMAIL_HOST = 'smtp.gmail.com'

 To further customize different attributes related to anonymous commenting, you may look into the `Settings`_ section for different configurations.